Now in open beta - free for 14 days, no credit card required.Download now ›

 Your Real Browser Session, Not a Proxy

 This is why Northlight users aren't getting banned.
-The actions look identical to manual LinkedIn usage — because technically, they are.
+The actions look identical to manual LinkedIn usage — because they operate through your real session.

 One Chat for Your Entire Sales Stack